 - There are a couple of elements in this page that are visually hidden, but which are provided to better orient screen reader users.
-See if you can identify them (Hint: one is right before the main content section and the other is right after).
+See if you can identify them (hint: one is right before the breadcrumbs).

-- Subscribe to the WebAIM Newsletter without using your mouse (Hint: There is a link on this page).
+- Subscribe to the WebAIM Newsletter without using your mouse.

 - You can turn on Screen Curtain with VO + shift + F11.
 This blackens the screen, thus giving you a more accurate experience allowing you to better ensure that the web page is truly accessible through audio only.
 Enable screen curtain or turn off or ignore the monitor and repeat some of these tasks.

 VoiceOver on the iPhone, iPod Touch, and iPad functions much like the desktop version of VoiceOver, except everything is controlled via the touch-screen interface.
 Some mobile devices also support keyboard functionality.
 See our article on VoiceOver on Mobile for more details.